Ambivalent Men, and the Women Who Love Them

 It is not about getting a man to commit or to step up to the plate.
 It is about forming a mutually pleasurable, emotionally safe relationship with someone with whom you can be a real partner for the long-term.
 Longstanding social-science theories suggest that for women, self-image, self-esteem, and identity are tied to having harmonious relationships, in ways that are not as true for many men.
 And without healthy, equal partnership, it is hard to fully excel and achieve other important pursuits, particularly for women who plan to have children.

 For the ambivalent man, the inability to commit in an emotionally valid way may, paradoxically, reflect an emotionally vulnerable self that he is afraid to recognize out of fear that it will overwhelm him or make him less of a man.
 In therapy, ambivalent men oftentimes recall feeling humiliated at some point in their young childhood for crying or being too emotional.
 They recall making a silent vow to never again display such weakness.
 For them, the sad result is they numb the emotions needed for deep and intimate attachment.
 Living in this emotional fog eventually brings discontent because this man never feels known by others or never feels he can be his true self, vulnerable feelings and all.
 Men who have at least one person with whom they can feel safe expressing their true emotions are generally emotionally stronger and have more pleasurable life experiences.

 Trying to get an ambivalent player to commit is a losing proposition for most women.
-As I describe in my book, Having Sex, Wanting Intimacy, the more you know and accept yourself, the more likely you are to attract healthy partners who value the real you.
+As I describe in Having Sex, Wanting Intimacy, the more you know and accept yourself, the more likely you are to attract healthy partners who value the real you.